 The varied musical education program at Forest Hills offers students many opportunities to learn, practice and perform.
-Band and handbells are available to students from $4^{th}$ through $8^{th}$ grade.
+Band and handbells are available to students from 4th - 8th grade.
 Younger students practice singing and share their songs at chapel and special events.
-A choir is open to $6^{th}-8^{th}$ grade students.
-Several Handbell groups practice and perform.
+A choir is open to 6th - 8th grade students.
+All musical groups may perform at special school events.